-No US airline flies direct to Thailand.
-Every route involves at least one connection — and where you connect changes the price by hundreds of dollars and the journey time by hours.
+No US airline flies nonstop to Thailand.
+Every route involves at least one connection, and the choice of hub affects the journey time, arrival schedule, and fare.

-This guide covers the realistic options from the major US gateways, what fares look like by season, and how to find the right combination for your trip.
+This guide covers the realistic options from the major US gateways and how to find the right combination for your trip.
+For the wider picture, including which Thai airport to use, see our main flights to Thailand guide.

 There are three broad routings: